-‘Edgar Allan Poe’ by Timothy Thomas Fortune is a fourteen line sonnet that is contained within one block of text.
+‘Edgar Allan Poe’ by Timothy Thomas Fortune is a fourteen-line sonnet that is contained within one block of text.
 The poem does not follow a standard rhyming pattern.
 Fortune has chosen to take from two of the best-known sonnets types to craft his own.
 It follows a rhyme scheme of abbabaabcdcdee.
 This poem can be separated into three distinct sections.
 The first eight lines, or octave, the following four, or quatrain, and the concluding two-line couplet.

 Fortune has utilized and altered the rhyme scheme of the Petrarchan sonnet in the first eight lines, as well as in the following four.
-In a Petrarchan or Italian sonnet the lines traditionally rhyme, abbaabba.
+In a Petrarchan or Italian sonnet, the lines traditionally rhyme, abbaabba.
 They are then followed with a variation of cdcdcd or possibly cdecde.
 In this case, Fortune has reused the ‘a’ and ‘b’ rhymes but changed their order.
 He has also cut the sestet short by concluding the poem with a rhyming couplet.
 While this type of ending could be seen in a variant of a Petrarchan sonnet, it is more commonly seen within Shakespearean sonnets.

 A reader should also take note of the fact that this piece can be read as both a eulogy, or song for the dead, and a paean, or a song of praise, in this case for someone’s life.
-This someone is of course Edgar Allan Poe who was known in life more for his short stories than for his verse.
+This someone is of course Edgar Allan Poe who was known in life more for his short stories than for his poetry/verse.
 The poem’s speaker, who is likely Fortune himself, is celebrating Poe’s life through his text.

 The mood and tone of this piece are both cheerful and somewhat dreamy.
 Fortune brings his own enthusiasm and crafts a speaker who has nothing but praise for Edgar Allan Poe.
 An image of light, representing the warmth of the sun as well as hope, is seen throughout.
-By the end Poe has returned to the his “mother element” which may be regarded as a warm and bright afterlife.
+By the end Poe has returned to his “mother element” which may be regarded as a warm and bright afterlife.

 Summary of Edgar Allan Poe

 The poem begins with the speaker stating that he is from the same area as Poe.
 This is perhaps why he feels such an intimate connection to him.
-It is likely that the speaker and Timothy Thomas Fortune are one in the same, considering where they both spent most of their lives.
+It is likely that the speaker and Timothy Thomas Fortune are one and the same, considering where they both spent most of their lives.
 The speaker professes to love Poe, even in the writer’s darker moments.

 As the text continues the speaker’s praise of Poe becomes more grandiose and romanticized.
 He celebrates the path Poe tried his best to walk during his lifetime and the skill of his song.
 The poem concludes with the speaker acknowledging that Poe is dead.
 His “echo” has returned from the world it originated from.